LeProta/NZXTKrakenLCDPlugin/README.md

-Drive the circular LCD of **NZXT Kraken Z / Elite** coolers straight from [OpenRGB](https://openrgb.org) — system stats, clock faces, an audio visualizer, a *Now Playing* widget and custom image/GIF backgrounds — **without NZXT CAM**.
+Drive the circular LCD of **NZXT Kraken Z / Elite** coolers straight from [OpenRGB](https://openrgb.org) — system stats, clock faces, an audio visualizer, a *playing* widget and custom image/GIF backgrounds — **without NZXT CAM**.

 > **Windows-only.** The screen channel relies on a WinUSB transport and the